Homicides in Kern dropped this year for the first time since 2014

 "To see a drop, we're greatly encouraged," Zimmer said Monday during an interview at her office.

-(The numbers do not include incidents where police or sheriff's deputies shoot and kill someone in what's commonly referred to as an officer-involved shooting.
-There were six in 2019 and nine in 2018, Zimmer said.)
+The numbers do not include incidents where police or sheriff's deputies shoot and kill someone in what's commonly referred to as an officer-involved shooting.
+There were six officer-involved shootings in 2019 and nine in 2018, Zimmer said.

+The Kern County coroner's office on Monday said it counted 96 homicides in 2019, which includes officer-involved shootings.
+Coroner Manager Dawn Ratliff said the coroner's office considers homicide as a “death at the hands of another," and is not a legal determination for criminal prosecution.

 Zimmer, a longtime Kern County prosecutor, is marking the end of her first year as the county's elected district attorney.
 Reducing homicides was a key fixture of her campaign.